Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Additional Probing Data and Training Details

 \section{Additional Probing Data and Training Details}

-\paragraph{Probing Data Composition} The probing classifier is trained on 3,000 QA examples sampled from three widely used QA datasets: NewsQA (50\%), SQuAD (20\%), and HotpotQA (30\%), covering both single-hop and multi-hop reasoning scenarios.
-Each QA example yields two sentence-level instances: one positive sentence containing the gold answer span and one negative sentence sampled from the same retrieved context, resulting in a total of 6,000 sentence-level training examples.
+\paragraph{Probing Data Construction} The probing classifier is trained on 3,000 QA examples sampled from NewsQA (50\%), SQuAD (20\%), and HotpotQA (30\%).
+Each QA example yields one positive sentence containing the gold answer span and one negative sentence sampled from the same retrieved context, resulting in 6,000 training instances in total.

-\paragraph{Context Length Statistics} We report the context length distribution for completeness.
-In NewsQA, 30.1\% of examples contain 0–500 tokens and 69.9\% contain 500–1,000 tokens when tokenized with the Qwen-2.5 tokenizer.
-In SQuAD, 99.3\% of examples fall within the 0–500 token range.
-For HotpotQA, all examples are restricted to 0–500 tokens by limiting unrelated content in the retrieved context.
+Retrieved contexts are segmented into sentences using spaCy’s \texttt{sentencizer}, and sentence boundaries are used consistently for both supervision construction and attention aggregation.

-\paragraph{Sentence Segmentation} Retrieved contexts are segmented into sentences using spaCy’s \texttt{sentencizer}.
-Sentence boundaries are used consistently for both positive and negative sentence extraction as well as for sentence-level attention aggregation.
+For completeness, we report the context length distribution under the Qwen-2.5 tokenizer.
+In NewsQA, 30.1\% of examples contain 0--500 tokens and 69.9\% contain 500--1,000 tokens.
+In SQuAD, 99.3\% of examples fall within the 0--500 token range.
+For HotpotQA, all examples are restricted to 0--500 tokens by limiting unrelated retrieved content.

 \paragraph{Prompt Template} Sentence-level attention features are extracted using a fixed QA-style prompt applied to each query–context pair.
 The prompt format is shown below: